phase1geo/tke/plugins/doctest/README.md

 2. The lower factorial test block results in OK.
 3. The out-of-blocks test examples are ignored.

-Another thing might be helpful: the doctest's usage isn't restricted with a code.
-A data file allowing #- or multi-line comments, might include the doctest strings for testing its contents, e.g. through something like:
+This thing might be helpful, namely: the doctest's usage isn't restricted with a code.
+Any data file, that permits '#' or multi-line comments, may include the doctest strings for testing its contents, e.g. through something like:

+  #% doctest
+  #% exec tclsh my-module1.tcl "this-data-file" arg11 arg12 arg13
-  #% exec tclsh module.tcl this_datafile.txt
+  #% exec tclsh my-module2.tcl "this-data-file" arg21 arg22 arg23

-See, for example, test1.mnu of e_menu plugin.
+  ...
+  #> doctest

+...or

+  #% doctest
+  #% exec my-application1 "this-data-file" arg11 arg12 arg13
+  #% exec my-application2 "this-data-file" arg21 arg22 arg23
+  ...
+  #> doctest

+... so that, while editing this data file, you can periodically run the doctest on it to check if the data are OK.

+*Note again:* If there is a *quoted* doctest block, any outside #% and #> lines are ignored.
+And vice versa, if there is no *quoted* doctest block, all of text is considered as a giant doctest block.

+*As a result:* The *#% doctest* and *#> doctest* lines are important!
+You must detach the doctest blocks from the rest of text.
+Otherwise, all of the text would be evaluated as Tcl code, which won't highly likely be that you want.

+You can define a whole set of testing application(s) in block(s) to run all of them at modifying the data.

+### 9.

+If a doctest body is large, it can be moved to a separate file to be sourced with a comment:

+  #% doctest source testedfile.test

+where *doctest source* may be of any case (Doctest Source, DOCTEST SOURCE etc.), *testedfile.test* contains the doctest body.
+Thus a code isn't cluttered with a doctest body.

+See e.g. *obbit.tcl* and its sourced *tests/obbit_1.test* in https://github.com/aplsimple/pave.

+### 10.

+The *e_menu* plugin of TKE supports the `doctest` actions as well.
+It may be a good replacement of TKE doctest plugin in some specific cases.

+The doctest menu items of *e_menu* are available via *Menu / Utils / Test1*.

 # Example